andreasmhallberg/readingnotes/Heritage, 1985. Analyzing the News Interview.md

 - News interview similar to court.
 99

 - 3 characteristics of news interviews: 99
   1. "roles are preestablished with institutional identities of the participant."
   2. No 'receipt objects' (oh, yeah) confirming or evaluating speech of the interviewee.
   3. "centrally produced for 'overhearers"'

+- Definition of news interview: 112

-- Definition: "The news interview is a functionally specialized form of social interaction produced for an overhearing audience and restricted by institutionalized conventions" 112
+  > The news interview is a functionally specialized form of social interaction produced for an overhearing audience and restricted by institutionalized conventions

-@spoken-language
+@other